-My Dad kindly watched the girls for a couple of nights as Adam and I packed the car and made the four hour round trip to the Garden Shed, situated at The Old Forge, Sand Hutton (just outside of York).
-After a road trip accompanied by the Labyrinth soundtrack (#childoftheeighties), we arrived to find the quaintest little ‘shed’ set in acres of beautiful gardens.
+My Dad kindly watched the girls for a couple of nights as Adam and I packed the car and made the four hour round trip to the Garden Shed, situated at The Old Forge, just outside of York).
+After a road trip accompanied by the Labyrinth soundtrack, we arrived to find the quaintest little ‘shed’ set in acres of beautiful gardens.

 Once inside, we found that the flat boasted a log fire and welcome basket containing cake, wine and even fresh eggs from the hens outside.
 Definitely the ideal location for a quiet, relaxing (child-free) anniversary weekend!

-We headed in to the city of York and made a pit stop at the Guy Fawkes pub for a pot of tea and to map out the rest of our day.
-I also enjoyed geeking out a little bit about the fact that this particular pub is the birthplace of Guy Fawkes himself (I have an odd fascination with the history of the gunpowder plot – go figure).
+We headed into the city of York and made a pit stop at the Guy Fawkes pub for a pot of tea and to map out the rest of our day.
+I also enjoyed geeking out a little bit about the fact that this particular pub is the birthplace of Guy Fawkes himself.

 That evening, we decided to take a short drive to a nearby American diner, Holy Moly.
 I grew up on all things rock and roll so this place really did feel like home as soon as we stepped inside.
-I was limited with what I could eat thanks to a medical issue but made my way through half a corndog and a milkshake whilst Adam enjoyed a plate of ribs and BBQ chicken wings.
+I made my way through a plate of corndogs and a milkshake whilst Adam enjoyed a plate of ribs and BBQ chicken wings.

 The rest of the weekend was spent playing board games, drinking pots of Yorkshire tea, enjoying the various museums dotted around and generally winding down from a hectic few weeks.